limanalhassann/kgengineers-devops-solution/README.md

 - Parameter values shown are examples and should be replaced with your actual values
 - Ensure you have necessary permissions before deploying
 - Review the CloudFormation template before deployment
-- Always test in a non-production environment first

 ## Clean Up
 To avoid unwanted charges, remember to delete the stack when no longer needed using the delete command provided above.

-## Contributing
-Feel free to submit issues and enhancement requests.

-## License
-[Specify your license here]